 Note: Specify this argument if study is being used for multi-objective optimization.
 For example, to get the hyperparameter importance of the first objective, use target=lambda t: t.values[0] for the target parameter.

-An collections.OrderedDict where the keys are parameter names and the values are assessed importances.
+A dict where the keys are parameter names and the values are assessed importances.

 TensorFlow